rsksmart/rif-rollup-js-sdk/docs/tutorial/README.md

 import * as rifRollup from 'rif-rollup-js-sdk';
 ```

-Note, that it is not actually required to import all of the library.
+Note that it is not actually required to import all of the library.
 For instance, if you only need the Wallet class,
 you can safely do

 ```typescript
 import { Wallet } from 'rif-rollup-js-sdk';
 ```

-But in the rest of the book we will assume that the library was imported the first way to differentiate content imported
+In the rest of the book we will assume that the library was imported the first way to differentiate content imported
 from the RIF Rollup and ethers libraries.

 ## Connecting to RIF Rollup network